Residency Program in Neurology / Neurosurgery

 Structure and organization:

 Weekday clinic duty starts at 7:00 am, when the resident examines inpatients and prepares for rounds and receiving patients for the day.
-Student rounds are from 9:00-10:00 am, and brief evening rounds are held between 4:00-6:00 pm.
+One hour didactic student rounds are held at least once daily.
 Residents are responsible for completion of patient assessments, diagnostic evaluation, institution of treatment plans, and completion of the medical record before leaving the building each day.
 Residents on-call are expected to receive all neurological emergencies presenting to the VMTH.
-Two faculty members are rostered on clinic duty 49 weeks a year, with a faculty member on call at all times.
+A faculty member is on call with the resideny at all times.
 The majority of case management and student teaching is performed under direct supervision of a faculty member.

 Process of evaluation: